 - Any application for research involving human or animal subjects must include a copy of the IRB or IACUC approval letter (the complete protocol is not necessary).
 Only submit relevant pages; this section is limited to two pages.

-Note If more than one student in a given faculty member’s research group is applying for UROP funds to work on a closely related project, each student must complete his or her own application addressing both the project as a whole and his or her individual contribution to that work.
+Note: If more than one student in a given faculty member’s research group is applying for UROP funds to work on a closely related project, each student must complete their own application addressing both the project as a whole and their individual contribution to that work.
 If both students will be working on the same project, each application must make this clear and describe the individual applicant’s role in the project.
-You may not submit identical or near identical applications.
+You may not submit identical or near-identical applications.

 Due to the large volume of applications and our processing requirements, UROP deadlines are strict.
 Late applications must be approved by UROP staff in advance.

 Applications for travel for conference participation or research-related purposes are accepted on a rolling basis.